Courses

 Course Code: 2273

 First aid is the temporary and immediate care of a person who is injured or ill.
-The purpose of first aid is to: save lives, prevent further injury, relieve pain, and control shock until medical aid can be obtained.
-In this course, the students will also learn about the emotional stress associated with emergencies, the symptoms associated with stress, and procedures to address stress when identified.
-Additionally, this training deals specifically with the knowledge and skills needed to apply and operate an automated external defibrillator (AED) on a patient in cardiopulmonary arrest.
+Its purpose is to save lives, prevent further injury, relieve pain, and control shock until medical aid can be obtained.
+In this course, you will learn about the emotional stress associated with emergencies, the symptoms of stress, and procedures to address stress when identified.
+Additionally, this training covers the knowledge and skills needed to operate an automated external defibrillator (AED) on a patient in cardiopulmonary arrest.
+Throughout the course, you will learn how to safely move an injured person and practice Compression-only CPR, Standard CPR, and High-Performance CPR through hands-on floor exercises.

 Performance Objectives: Upon completion of this course, you should be able to: